Nov 12th, 2019, by Labtoo's team

 HeLa.
 This term appears in 75 000 scientific article abstracts and in the text of 11 000 patents.
 Learn more about the incredible history of these cells.

 Henrietta Lacks, mother of 5 children, goes to the John Hopkins Hospital after noticing bleedings.
 During the consultation, a first sample of her cervix revealed an invasive malignant tumor.

-Despite a local treatment with radium needles and X ray radiotherapy, the young woman died in 1951, only 31 years old.
+Despite a local treatment with radium needles and X ray radiotherapy, the young woman died in 1951, at only 31 years old.
 The autopsy revealed that the metastasis had invaded almost all her organs.

-During her treatment, the resident in charge realised, whithout her knowledge, a sample of the tumor before the first radium injections.
+During her treatment, the resident in charge realised, without her knowledge, a sample of the tumor before the first radium injections.
 This sample was sent to Dr George Gey, responsible for hisological researches John Hopkins Hospital.
 Gey and his wife had been trying, for 20 years, to grow human cells to study and treat cancer, in vain.

 The day Gey got his hands on Henrietta Lacks cells was a turning point for medicine, Gey and the Lacks family.

 In February 1951, the technician of the Gey family noticed, around the explant she had put in culture, a halo of multiplying cells.
 She had named these cells HeLa, for Henriette Lacks.